Expat Insurance Guide Spain (2026): Health, Home, Car & Visa Cover

 Driving uninsured can result in fines, vehicle impoundment and legal consequences.

-For details on licences, imported vehicles and coverage options, see:
+For full details on licences, imported vehicles and coverage options, see:

 Business Insurance in Spain for Expats